-The Division strives to foster a diverse and inclusive community and to increase the number of students from historically underrepresented groups.
+The Division strives to foster a diverse and inclusive community and to eliminate obstacles that impede the progress and growth of students from diverse backgrounds.
 The Applied Math Diversity, Equity, and Inclusion Committee meets regularly to develop plans and initiatives for improving climate, building community, and increasing diversity and inclusion in the Division.
 You can view our 2024 departmental diversity and inclusion action plan here, as part of the University Diversity and Inclusion Action Plan (DIAP).

-The Brown Graduate School and Brown Office of Institutional Equity and Diversity (OIED) also provide many initiatives and programs to support diversity and inclusion on campus.
+The Brown Graduate School and Brown Office of Diversity and Inclusion (ODI) also provide many initiatives and programs to support diversity and inclusion on campus.